bokivaol/serenity-junit-jsonplaceholder/README.md

 ## Viewing the reports

 Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
-Go take a look!
+Open index.html in Chrome and take a look!